BeanstalkFarms/Beanstalk-Landing/content/posts/water-clocks-and-the-beanstalk-helmsman.md

 </figure>
 <p style="text-align: center;">Bean:3CRV pool - in this pool, the ratio of Beans to 3CRV determines the price of Bean</p>

+It’s at the Field however, where economics and control theory meet.

 ## The Field

 The Field’s objective is to remove excess Beans in the liquidity pool.
 It does this by issuing Soil.
 Anytime there’s Soil, Beanstalk is willing to borrow Beans in exchange for Pods (Beanstalk’s debt native asset).
 The question is, at what Weather?
 It might feel intuitive at first to link it to the price of Bean (or the amount that needs to be removed) through a proportional controller, i.e. the larger the deviation from peg, the higher the Weather, right?